Hooked Fisherman

 Cons

-For shore fishing where you're soaking bait on a fish-finder rig, banksticks are the standard solution.
-Set your rod, lean back, and watch the tip.
-Aluminum versions are slightly better than the plastic ones at this price range.
+For bank fishing at spots like Hammonasset's east beach or bait-and-wait setups on freshwater lakes such as Bantam, banksticks are the standard low-cost solution: set the rod, lean back, and watch the tip.
+Aluminum versions tend to hold up slightly better than the plastic ones at this price range, especially with repeated ground insertion.